 Housing Works is a healing community of people living with and affected by HIV/AIDS.
 Their mission is to end the dual crises of homelessness and AIDS through relentless advocacy, the provision of lifesaving services, and entrepreneurial businesses that sustain their efforts.

-Housing Works will be partnering with and hosting Inspire in our second season for "Where Love is Found".
+Housing Works partnered with and hosted Inspire in our second season for "Where Love is Found".

 The New York Society for Ethical Culture is a humanist community dedicated to ethics, social justice, and education since 1876.
 They celebrate life’s joys, support each other through life’s crises, and work to make the world a better place.